BOYNEXTDOOR – Count To Love. Lyrics Meaning: The Frustrating Math of a Fading Romance

 BOYNEXTDOOR – Count To Love [ENGLISH Translation]

-What even is this love of mine?
+What even is this love I’m feeling?

 Seriously, why?

-But if I accidentally let out a sigh
+But if I accidentally let out a sigh,

-I really don’t want this to just end out of nowhere
+I really don’t want this to just end out of nowhere,

-So I’m trying my best to be patient again today
+So I’m trying my best to be patient again today.

 Why do you have to make things so hard?